June 1, 2017

 He chuckled at my confused expression, “Yes, they perform what is called an ultrasound where they look inside your mom’s tummy.”

 “They cut her open!”
 I yelled in horror.

 That’s when Mama chimed in, “How about you come with us so that you can see for yourself?”

 I thought for a second, was she actually going to let me miss school to witness her being sliced open?
-I guess she read my mind because she interrupted confirming that the appointment was scheduled for 4:00 PM, school lets out at 3:00 PM.
+I guess she read my mind because she interrupted, confirming that the appointment was scheduled for 4:00 P.M. and school lets out at 3:00 P.M.

 I was amazed at what I was witnessing, I had never seen this in person.

 “Is it a boy or girl?”
 I asked.

 “Well let’s see,” the doctor said as she rolled her magic wand back and forth.
 I counted to sixty in my head five times before she spoke.
 “The baby is being a bit stubborn this afternoon, I can’t determine whether you’re having a girl or a boy,” she said.
 I saw the disappointment on Mama’s face and I felt the same.
 Noticing the shift of energy, the doctor reassured us the baby was developing well and that it’s common to not always be able to tell the gender.
 To lift Mama’s mood Aaron took us to one of her favorite restaurants, O’Charley’s.
 As soon as they set the basket of rolls on the table Mama lost control.
 I wasn’t sure if she was indulging in her usual emotional eating or if it was the pregnancy hormones.
 Growing up I always knew Mama was stressed when she began to overeat.
 I started to say something but Aaron shook his head, silencing me.
 He and I stared down at our menus pretending to be searching for dinner.